Omar Farha

 Omar K. Farha is the Charles E. and Emma H. Morrison Professor and department chair in Chemistry at Northwestern University, an Executive Editor for ACS Applied Materials & Interfaces, and Chief Scientific Officer of Numat.

 His current research spans diverse areas of chemistry and materials science ranging from energy to defense-related challenges.
 Specifically, his research focuses on the rational design of smart crystalline programmable sponges, also called metal-organic frameworks (MOFs) for applications sensing, catalysis, storage, separations, and water purification.
 In 2012, Farha et al. synthesized two MOFs (NU-109 and NU-110) that broke the record for the highest specific surface area.
 His NU-1501 is the record holder in surface area when all 4 consistency criteria are met.
-His research accomplishments have been recognized by several awards and honors including a fellow of the European Academy of Sciences, a Fellow of the Academy of Arab Scientists, the Kuwait Prize, the Japanese Society of Coordination Chemistry “International award for creative work”, the Royal Society of Chemistry “Environment, Sustainability and Energy Division Early Career” Award, the American Chemical Society “The Satinder Ahuja Award for Young Investigators in Separation Science” and “ACS ENFL Emerging Researcher Award”, and an award established by the Department of Chemistry at Northwestern University in his honor: the Omar Farha Award for Research Leadership “awarded for stewardship, cooperation and leadership in the finest pursuit of research in chemistry” and given annually to an outstanding research scientist working in the department.
+His research accomplishments have been recognized by several awards and honors including a fellow of the National Academy of Inventors, fellow of the European Academy of Sciences, the Kuwait Prize, the ACS Award in Inorganic Nanoscience, the Japanese Society of Coordination Chemistry “International award for creative work”, the Royal Society of Chemistry “Environment, Sustainability and Energy Division Early Career” Award, the American Chemical Society “The Satinder Ahuja Award for Young Investigators in Separation Science” and “ACS ENFL Emerging Researcher Award”, and an award established by the Department of Chemistry at Northwestern University in his honor: the Omar Farha Award for Research Leadership “awarded for stewardship, cooperation and leadership in the finest pursuit of research in chemistry” and given annually to an outstanding research scientist working in the department.
 Prof. Farha has been named a “Highly Cited Researcher” from 2014 to 2023.
 Prof. Farha is one of the Top 100 Chemists (#35) in the world (Research.com).
 Prof. Farha is the co-founder and president of Numat, the first company to commercialized an engineered system-level product enabled by Metal-Organic Framework Materials.